Azure/prometheus-collector/otelcollector/test/README.md

 # Ginkgo
 Tests are run using the [Ginkgo](https://onsi.github.io/ginkgo/) test framework.
 This is built upon the regular go test framework.
 It's advantages are that it:
-- Has an easily readable test structure using the Behavior-Driven-Development model that's used in many languages
+- Has an easily readable test structure using the `Behavior-Driven Development` model that's used in many languages and is applicable outside golang.
+Follows a `Given..., When..., Then...` model.
+This is implemented in Ginkgo using the `Describe()`, `Context()`, and `It()`/`Specify()` functions.
-- Utilizes the Gomega package for easily understandable test failure errors with the goal that the output will tell you exactly what failed.
+- Utilizes the [Gomega assertion package](https://onsi.github.io/gomega/) for easily understandable test failure errors with the goal that the output will tell you exactly what failed.
-- Has good support for parallelization and structuring what tests should be run in series and which can be run at the same time.
+- Has good support for parallelization and structuring which tests should be run in series and which can be run at the same time to speed up the tests.
+- Has extensive documentation and examples from OSS community.

-Ginkgo can be used for any tests written in golang, whether they are unit tests or integration tests.
+Ginkgo can be used for any tests written in golang, whether they are unit, integration, or e2e tests.

 ## Install Locally on your Dev Machine
 - While not in a directory that has a go.mod file, run `sudo -E go install -v github.com/onsi/ginkgo/v2/ginkgo@latest`.
 This installs the ginkgo command-line tool used to run Ginkgo tests.